 The Budwig Center is Here For You

-We are only halfway through this year, and the full impact of the coronavirus is not yet known.
-We have seen collateral damage in certain areas of life and society.
+The full impact of the global pandemic is not yet known.
+We have seen collateral damage in some areas of life and society.
 For example, we hear of food shortages in some countries, divorce rates increasing in others.
 Experts are also talking about the rise of mental and emotional problems.
 Insomnia is becoming more of an issue at this time as well.

 So is this the new normal?
 Time will tell.
 However, hope is not lost.
 We can’t control world events, but we can do our best to manage what life throws at us and weather the storm.

-As you may know, the therapies we offer are not just focused on natural treatments for cancer.
-Because we have a whole-person approach to battling a disease, we have incorporated specific therapies that can help manage the emotional aspects of illness>.
+As you may know, the therapies we offer at the Budwig Center are not just focused on natural cancer treatments.
+Because we have a whole-person approach to battling a disease, we have incorporated specific therapies that can help manage the emotional aspects of illness.
 These treatments are available to all, whether you have cancer or not.

-So, if you are struggling against anxiety, we encourage you to come to our clinic for any of the following treatments:
+If you’re struggling with anxiety, we encourage you to come to our clinic for any of the following treatments:

 (click on the links for more information)